 - Make the chicken tenders and at the end, use cream or half-and-half and make a simple white sauce right there in the pan.
 It's really good if you add some roasted garlic.
 Then it's kind of like chicken fried steak, but with chicken.

-- Do the same technique I mention right above this, but use hamburger or pounded steak and you’ve got an actual chicken fried steak.
-Add some spices, like red pepper, garlic and plenty of pepper and I like it better than chicken fried steak from most restaurants.
+- Do the same technique I mention right above this, but use hamburger or pounded steak and you've got an actual chicken fried steak.
+Add some spices, like red pepper, garlic and plenty of pepper and I like it better than a chicken-fried steak from most restaurants.

 I hope you like my recipe.
 I think it's awesome and I hope you do too.
 Please comment below and let me know what you think about it.

-This has a simple breading and after it’s all golden brown, you make a quick lemon sauce right in the pan.
-I’ve made this hundreds of times and I still love it.
+This lemon butter chicken has a simple breading and after it's all golden brown, you make a quick lemon sauce right in the pan.
+I've made this hundreds of times and I still love it.
 Make extra sauce to put over noodles, cauliflower or the carb of your choice.

 - Real Salt (to taste)